FIWARE/tutorials.IoT-Agent-JSON/README.md

 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This tutorial a wires up the dummy [JSON](https://json.org/)-based IoT using the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) devices so that measurements can be read and commands can be sent using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests sent to the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
+This tutorial a wires up the dummy [JSON](https://json.org/)-based IoT devices using the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) devices so that measurements can be read and commands can be sent using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests sent to the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).